cahs-cs/cahs-cs.github.io/src/routes/courses/intro-to-programming/+page.md

+---
+title: Intro to Programming
+author: Hayden Mankin
+---

 # Intro to Programming

-Welcome to the Intro to Programming course.
-Here you will find the syllabus, projects, and calendar for this course.

-## Syllabus

-...

-## Projects

-...

-## Calendar

-...